This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 Genetics and environment work in tandem.
 People are born with certain biological predispositions.
 The environment in which individuals grow up either enhances these traits or minimizes them.
 It is as if genetics are the ammunition in a gun and the environment either pulls the trigger or puts the gun down.
 Genetics and environment (societal and familial) lay the foundation for how people view and deal with food, the habits they form, their lifestyle choices, self-perceptions and mood, resiliency during stress, and – ultimately – what they’ll weigh.

-Researchers have found genetic and biological components that make someone more susceptible to weight gain.
+Researchers have found genetic and biological components that make people more susceptible to weight gain.

 Obesity is a condition of the modern age.
 For millions of years, food was not readily available and it took great effort to stay alive.
 The human body is biologically wired to live with food scarcity.
 Early ancestors foraged for tubers, nuts, shoots, and fruits.
 The sugar content of fruit was a highly sought after concentrated energy source; as a result, our physiology adapted by developing a sugar craving.
 Then 2.5 million years ago, humans began eating animals (a good source of protein, vitamins, minerals, and fatty acids), which increased height, brain size, and complex cognitive functions.
 Wild game was low in fat, around 4% (compared with 36% for modern grain-fed beef).
 Life was also strenuous.
 Humans walked, chased, were chased, and climbed daily (Lemonick, 2004).
 A low-fat/high-fiber diet and intense physicality created fit and lean individuals.

 The body has short-term and long-term food intake regulating mechanisms.
-In the short-term, receptors in various parts of the stomach and small intestine along with gut peptides (i.e., cholecystokinin-CCK, bombesin, neurotensin, and glucagons-like peptides released when food hits the gut) signal the brain to help regulate the amount and duration of a single meal.
+In the short-term, receptors in various parts of the stomach and small intestine, along with gut peptides (i.e., cholecystokinin-CCK, bombesin, neurotensin, and glucagon-like peptides released when food hits the gut), signal the brain to help regulate the amount and duration of a single meal.
 Long-term regulation occurs from signals emanating from a “sensor” of body weight or body fat, most likely in adipose tissue (Pi-Sunyer, 1997).

-Research Findings: Scientists are looking for “an obesity gene.”
+Research Findings: Scientists are looking for an “obesity gene.”
 There is no unifying theory that ties all the information together to understand why different receptor genes mutate and make certain people vulnerable to developing obesity.
-Nor do researchers know what percentage of individuals has a genetic problem versus poor lifestyle habits, and/or binge eating disorder.
-Most likely, obesity is a polygenic condition in which numerous genes interact with each other and the environment to express the obesity phenotype (Pi-Sunyer, 1997).

 Prohormone Convertase 1 (PC1): Research suggests that a mutation in this endopeptidase leads to a defect in the processing of proinsulin to insulin.
 When this mutation exists, high concentrations of proinsulin circulate in the blood following glucose ingestion, but virtually no insulin is present.
 It is suspected that appetite is stimulated, so food intake increases at the same time as energy is conserved and/or calories are stored in fat, causing weight gain (Leibel, 1997).

 Leptin: This peptide is produced in adipose tissue, secreted into the blood, and transported to the hypothalamus where it acts via a leptin receptor to suppress food intake and raise energy expenditure.
 In this way, leptin regulates body fat.
 Research suggests that plasma leptin levels correlate well with body mass index and total body fat.
 The higher the levels, the fatter a person is (Pi-Sunyer, 1997).
 Excess amounts of leptin increase food intake and decrease energy expenditure leading to weight gain (Bray, 1997).
-There is no evidence of a mutated leptin gene producing abnormal leptin in obese people.
-They may have leptin resistance due to a problem in the receptor or signal transduction pathway.
-More studies are needed to clarify leptin’s role in weight regulation (Pi-Sunyer, 1997).
+Leptin receptors belong to the glycoprotein 130 family of cytokine receptors and are encoded by the LEPR gene.
+Mutations in the LEPR-b receptor can cause severe obesity.
+Also, mutations in the leptin gene (LEP) or its receptor gene can lead to obesity (Wasim, et al., 2016).

 Melanocortin 4: This receptor gene has been linked to obesity.
 One study focused on this gene’s role in binge eating behavior.
 This gene makes a protein (by the same name), which helps stimulate appetite in the brain’s hunger-regulating hypothalamus.
 If the gene is mutated, too little protein is made, which leaves the body feeling overly hungry.
 Of the 469 severely obese participants, 25% were binge eaters.
 Just 5% of the total group had the mutated gene.
 All members of this subgroup were binge eaters, compared with 14% of the rest of the group that did not have the mutated gene (Branson et al., 2003).